d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex3/apply-data-access-control/README.md

   <br><br>![](../images/my_orders_dac_03.png)

 5. Map the **_V_MY_ORDERS_.COMPANYCODE** column to the Data Access Control **D_COMPANYCODE.ALLOWED_VALUE** column.
-   >🎓Note: With the mapping, the data access of the view _V_MY_INTERNAL_ORDERS_ is now secured by filtering the data on _Company Code_ with user's allowed values.
+   >🎓Note: With the mapping, the data access of the view _V_MY_ORDERS_ is now secured by filtering the data on _Company Code_ with user's allowed values.
 If user does not have valid entries in the _T_DAC_DATA_ table, he will not be able to see any value.

    <br><br>![](../images/my_orders_dac_04.png)